 - Pay bills

-Over the years, I’ve noticed that some days, my plans are much more ambitious than they should be – and I’d need about 40 hours in a day to get everything done.
+I’ve noticed that some days my plans are much more ambitious than they should be – and I’d need about 40 hours in a day to get everything done.
 Unless I’m miraculously having a Superwoman kind of day and somehow manage to fit everything in, I need to try to do my tasks on a different day.
 It’s OK.

-The point of a to-do list is to serve as a reminder of what I should try to do … it’s not a rigid checklist – just a helpful reminder.
-If I don’t accomplish everything in a day, I can move my goals to another day later in the week.
+The point of a to-do list, though, is to serve as a reminder of what we want to try to do.
+It’s not a rigid checklist – just a helpful reminder.
+If you don’t accomplish everything in a day, simply move your goals to another day later in the week.

-But when I do complete a task, crossing it off feels like a huge accomplishment.
-And on some days, that’s enough to give me a little pep and encouragement to keep going.
+When you do complete a task, enjoy the huge feeling of accomplishment when you cross it off.
+On some days, that accomplishment’s enough to add a little pep and encouragement to keep going.